abidhmuhsin/am-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

 This library was created for the purpose of having my angular learnings over past years collected in one place.
-The library will also serve as a refernece for my future application developments using angular..
+The library will also serve as a refernece for creating components in my future application developments using angular..
 In an effort to create a library of UI components I look forward to learn best practices and other advanced topics in Angular JS.

-The project is pretty ambitious, but let me start small with few components and improve upon.
+Let me start small with few components and improve upon.
 I would be adding documentation in between via a demo app.
 This readme serves as a placeholder until the project forms some shape.

 # AmUi Demo

 For live demo [click here](https://am-ui.netlify.com).
 The demo project is currently using netlify for Build and deploy.
 It is configured to be autodeployed via netlify for every new checkins.

-## Development server
+## Local Development

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+First run `ng build am-ui` to build the library which will place the lib-code in the distribution folder.
+Then `ng serve am-ui-demo` in another console to serve the demo project and point your browser to http://localhost:4200 for seeing the demo project in action.

 ## Code scaffolding